silverstripe/developer-docs/en/02_Developer_Guides/00_Model/How_Tos/Grouping_DataObject_Sets.md

 }
 ```

-[notice]
+> [!WARNING]
-Notice that we're sorting as part of the ORM call.
+> Notice that we're sorting as part of the ORM call.
 While `GroupedList` does have a `sort()` method, it doesn't work how you might expect, as it returns a sorted copy of the underlying list rather than sorting the list in place.
-[/notice]

 The final step is to render this into a template.
 The `GroupedBy()` method breaks up the set into
 a number of sets, grouped by the field that is passed as the parameter.